JacksonBates/example-goodreads-api-relay/README.md

 `cp .env.example .env`

-get your goodreads api keys from [Goodreads api](https://www.goodreads.com/api/keys) Then open the new `.env` file and paste your keys in the correct spot.
+Get your goodreads api keys from [Goodreads api](https://www.goodreads.com/api/keys) Then open the new `.env` file and paste your keys in the correct spot.

 Example: